 - Lesson Materials: Mr. Popper's Penguins Novel Study

 It can be so hard to find historical fiction that is a good fit for middle-grade readers.
 However, this book absolutely fits the bill.
 In fact, it is actually based on a true story about a group of children living in Norway during World War II.

-The novel follows Peter and his friends, who are secretly working against the Nazi regime that has invaded their homeland.
+The novel follows Peter and his friends, who secretly work against the Nazi regime that has invaded their homeland.
 The children know the danger they face, but it doesn't stop them.
-In fact, together they are able to smuggle $9 million in gold right past the noses of the Nazi officers nearby!
+In fact, together, they can smuggle $9 million in gold right past the noses of the Nazi officers nearby!

 This heroic tale offers relatable characters and many great opportunities to make connections to history.

 Ideal for: 4-6th graders

 Teach with Snow Treasure

 - Buy the book: Snow Treasure

 - Get the audiobook: Snow Treasure on Audible

 4. I Survived the Children's Blizzard of 1888